cesarParra/lwc-signals/README.md

-Inspired by the Signals technology behind SolidJs, Preact, Svelte 5 Runes and the Vue 3 Composition API, LWC Signals is a reactive signals for Lightning Web Components that allows you to create reactive data signalss that can be used to share state between components.
+Inspired by the Signals technology behind SolidJs, Preact, Svelte 5 Runes and the Vue 3 Composition API, LWC Signals is a reactive signals for Lightning Web Components that allows you to create reactive data signals that can be used to share state between components.

 It features: